 Definition of Double Action

 Double action (DA) firearms, on the other hand, are designed to perform two actions with a single trigger pull.
-When the trigger is pulled, it rotates the cylinder and cocks the hammer, then releases the hammer to fire the round.
-This means that the shooter does not need to manually cock the hammer before each shot.
+When the trigger is pulled, it rotates the cylinder and primes the hammer, then releases the hammer to fire the round.
+This means that the shooter does not need to manually prime the hammer before each shot.

 SA vs DA Trigger Mechanisms